 A cooperative agreement is a form of a grant where substantial involvement is anticipated between USDOL and the recipient during performance of the proposed activities.
-The level of monitoring and accountability required by USDOL is less than what is required in a contract, but more than in a regular grant.
+The level of monitoring and accountability required by USDOL is less than what is required in a contract but more than in a regular grant.

-In addition to its normal consultative role as grantor, USDOL's substantial involvement in program activities will focus on elements that are essential to meet program requirements and assure achievement of program objectives and outcomes.
-USDOL involvement will include:
+In addition to its normal consultative role as grantor, USDOL's substantial involvement in program activities include a focus on various elements that support the meeting of program requirements and achievement of program objectives and outcomes.
+USDOL involvement may include:

-- Liaising with in-country USG officials and host country governments on matters related to the project. - Collaborating substantially on the project strategy and implementation and development of the project document package. - Collaborating substantially on the development and implementation of the Comprehensive Monitoring and Evaluation Plan (CMEP) and all of its components. - Providing highly specialized input on the project's technical definitions and concepts of child labor, forced labor, and human trafficking. - Being substantially and actively involved in designing research, service provision, and/or capacity building activities jointly with the recipient.
+- Liaising with in-country USG officials and host country governments on matters related to the project. - Collaborating substantially on the project strategy and implementation and development of the project document package. - Collaborating substantially on the development and implementation of the Comprehensive Monitoring and Evaluation Plan (CMEP) and all of its components. - Providing highly specialized input on the project's technical definitions and concepts of child labor, forced labor, human trafficking, and other violations of worker rights.